 Thurgood is dedicated to helping New York employees seek justice for wrongful terminations and other workplace damages caused by discrimination, disability violations, whistleblowing, and wage & hour violations.
 Our employee advocates help clients achieve settlements outside of the civil court system by utilizing administrative options offered by state and federal agencies to achieve results without the need for an attorney.

-Our authority to represent clients in federal administrative procedures is codified in the U.S. Administrative Procedure Act (APA) 5 U.S.C. § 555(b) and the rules of the Equal Employment Opportunity Commission (EEOC) and the Occupational Health & Safety Administration (OSHA).
+Our authority to represent claimants in federal administrative actions is codified in the U.S. Administrative Procedure Act (APA) 5 U.S.C. § 555(b) and the rules of the Equal Employment Opportunity Commission (EEOC) and the Occupational Health & Safety Administration (OSHA).

 Our Process